Recovery of Sturm-Liouville operators from partial boundary spectral data and applications: Introduction and main results

 which is proven to be bijective under appropriate regularity and normalization assumptions.
 This has a simple but profound implication; even the absence of one eigenvalue from the inverse spectral dataset leads to nonuniqueness.
 This initiated a new direction of research by introducing mixed-data where some fraction of the spectrum may be missing from our dataset but this is augmented by knowing some additional local information about the potential function $V$ in lieu of the missing spectral data.

 A classical contribution in this area is due to Gesztesy and Simon~\cite{Gesztesy1999InverseSA}, who demonstrated that if \( V \) is known on slightly more than half of the interval, say $[1/2 - \varepsilon, 1]$ for some $\varepsilon \in (0,\frac{1}{2})$, then the knowledge of slightly more than $(1-2\varepsilon)$-fraction of the Dirichlet spectrum determines \( V \) uniquely on the entire interval.
 This result exemplifies a common feature of inverse problems with partial spectral data: \begin{itemize} \item[{\bf(H)}]{\em Uniqueness of $V$ from partial knowledge of spectral data often follows when the potential is known on slightly more than half the domain.} \end{itemize} A seminal result due to Horváth \cite{Horvath2005InverseSP} (see also \cite{RGS97,Hald1984DiscontinuousIE,Horvath2001OnTI}) establishes that the uniqueness in the inverse spectral recovery of a potential may be characterized in terms of the completeness of a system of exponential functions, constructed from the given spectral data and partial knowledge of the potential, forging a deep connection between inverse spectral problems and the theory of completeness for exponential systems.
+Let us also mention that the local Borg--Marchenko type results, developed by Gesztesy and Simon \cite{GS2000} and subsequently simplified by Christer Bennewitz \cite{Bennewitz2001APO}, establish uniqueness of a potential on a subinterval from exponential high-energy control of the Weyl--Titchmarsh function.
+More precisely, equality of the potential on $[0,a]$ with $a<1$ is equivalent to exponential decay of the difference of the corresponding Weyl functions as the spectral parameter tends to infinity along a non-real ray.
+These results encode agreement of full Cauchy data at an interior point in an analytic form.

 In more recent work, Marletta and Weikard~\cite{Marletta_2005} investigated the weak stability of inverse Sturm--Liouville problems under finite and possibly noisy spectral data, extending the theory to include complex-valued potentials.
 Their results provide quantitative bounds on the approximation of a potential given finitely many eigenvalues with measurement errors.